Strong Sell On Tactile Systems: Bloated Stock Needs Compression Therapy (NASDAQ:TCMD)

 Tactile’s legal liability here is perhaps best left to Tactile itself: (from the company’s FY2019 10K)

-Notably, since the lawsuit, Tactile has actually change language in its 10K that is relevant to these laws:
+Notably, since the lawsuit, Tactile has actually changed language in its 10K that is relevant to these laws:

 Removed claim contract trainers are independent.
 No longer disclosing the fact that the individuals trying to push the product onto decision makers are the ones selecting who gets lucrative training contracts.